 However, I was surprised when I shot it for the first time.
 HOLY COW does this thing kick!
 Shooting light-loaded 115 grain 9mm ammo felt like standard power .44 Magnum from my Ruger Blackhawk with the hard wood grips on it.
 Only the DoubleTap is less ergonomic.
 Although the website says “1911 ergonomics,” it just didn’t work that way for me.

 Again, this isn’t a target shooting or plinking gun.
-Stout recoil isn’t something that would prevent me from carrying a DoubleTap for defensive purposes as a backup gun.
+Stout recoil isn’t something that would prevent me from employing the DoubleTap for defensive purposes as a backup carry pistol.
 While I only fired a few truly aimed shots on my first outing, I was pleased to find that I hit my targets (typically a 6”x6” steel plate) at 8 to 12 yards.
-My initial impression was that it shoots decently straight through those 3-inch barrels, with the real trick being aligning the sights and keeping everything steady with a 15 pound trigger pull.
+My initial impression was that it shoots decently straight through those 3-inch barrels, with the real trick being aligning the sights and keeping everything steady with a 15-pound trigger pull.

 On my first range outing, every round I fired, from first to last, with three brands of ammo, caused the primer to bulge into the firing pin channel, locking up the gun.
 In many cases it was impossible to open the action.
 The solution was pulling the trigger a few times and allowing the firing pin to beat the primer back down until the barrels would tilt up.